marcus-grant/notes/pcde-module13-content.md

   * `time` and `threading` **(Correct)**
 * Q4: What is the syntax to cancel a timer in Python?
   * `timer.cancel()` **(Correct)**

+## Discussion 13.2: Applications of Time Loops

+### Discussion Prompt

+You have learned how to implement time loops using a timer in Python.
+Time loops can be very useful in automation when it comes to performing tasks at regular intervals.

+In this discussion, you are encouraged to think of use cases for time loops.
+What are some examples of tasks that can be automated using time loops?
+What are some advantages and disadvantages of using time loops?

+In your response, make sure to include the following:

+1. First, include a case study example of how CDC can be implemented using time loops.
+For example,
+time loops can be utilized with CDC to regularly check whether new employees have been created and, if new employees are created, to send notifications to interested parties.
+For your initial discussion post, be sure to include your own original example.
+2. Determine at least one advantage and one disadvantage to using time loops in CDC?
+3. Time loops can be used to simulate regular activities for a system, such as database inserts.
+How can that be helpful in developing and testing a new application?

+Read the statements posted by your peers.
+Engage with them by responding with thoughtful comments and questions to deepen the discussion.

+**Suggested Time**: 60 minutes

+**Suggested Length**: 200-250 words

+This is a required activity and will count toward course completion.

+### My Discussion Response

+I actually have my own automations that I use time loops for.
+Basically I consider just about any repeatable batch processing job as a solid case for any sort of time loop based automations.
+For example backups.
+I have a `Projects` directory in my home directory on my computers.
+Even though I put most of my projects on GitHub and Codeberg, I want to ensure backups with timed snapshots are kept in my own servers and on cloud backups as well.
+This is a batch processing job and due to the nature of snapshot backups, are periodic in nature as well.

+This concept extends to CDC as well.
+Your database of record is your source of truth.
+You will want to ensure data warehouse databases such as Cassandra are keeping track of timed changes in the source of truth database.
+Not just for the benefits of using data warehouse software for the sake of analysis, but also for having backups of the database that can be restored from.

+One of the benefits of using timed loops in these CDC scenarios is that they give you very predictable points in time where batch processing takes place.
+The detection, processing and propagation of changes can be done at a time when the batch processing won't interrupt the normal operations of the database systems too much.
+You could also provision the batch processing to run on a separate databases that are replicas of the source of truth databases.

+The primary disadvantage is that these jobs can consume a lot resources and traffic can be predictable enough that it occurs during one of these timed events.

+Testing is another area where time loops can be very useful.
+You can use time loops to simulate regular activities for a system, such as high traffic handling simulations or different modes of failure scenarios that can be tested against real systems.

 ## References